 Student ecologists explore the diversity and dynamics of a wetland site.
 Student ecologists will learn to describe the definition of a watershed and how water moves through one building their own watershed.
 They will also learn about methods by which we can determine the health of our ecosystem by taking samples of macroinvertebrates and water.

 Forests would not be able to function without hard-working decomposers returning nutrients to the soil.
 Using both our camp garden and the forest as examples, student ecologists learn about plant growth, decomposition, and soil ecology.
 Activities may include exploring and working in the garden, plant biology, decomposer scavenger hunts, and helping maintain our worm bin.
 Student ecologists will learn to describe a basic nutrient and energy cycle in an ecosystem and to describe what resources and conditions a plant needs in order to live and grow.

-Our Star Lab is a great place for students to start their exploration of the universe including activities involving our solar system, constellations, moon phases, and tides.
+Our Star Lab is a great place for student ecologists to start their exploration of the universe including activities involving our solar system, constellations, moon phases, and tides.
 Student ecologists will also hear stories behind the constellations from around the world.
 Learning objectives include describing the different planets in our solar system and how the moon affects our tidal cycle on Earth.

 The challenge course is a tool for continued team-building, individual confidence building, and fostering good communication in a group of people (usually done after completing initiatives).
 Facilitators balance fun, teamwork, and learning through a series of physical and mental activities.

 Student ecologists climb horizontally around our former water tower using climbing holds with the help of fellow students spotting them.
-Spotting not only keeps students safe but also provides an opportunity to practice their communication and teamwork skills learned while participating in Initiatives and the Low Ropes Course.
+Spotting not only keeps students safe but also provides an opportunity to practice their communication and teamwork skills learned while participating in Initiatives and the Challenge Course.

 Outdoor Adventure Activities